Does this ADHD chaos sound like you?

 • You procrastinate until the last minute, and then panic & scramble to make the deadline, swearing all along that you’ll never do it again…only to end up in the same place next month.

-• Your emotions feel like a rollercoaster ride that you can’t seem to get off—maybe you snap at loved ones, cry at the slightest rejection, or get “too excited” and are told to “lower your voice”.
+• Your emotions feel like a rollercoaster ride that you can’t seem to get off—maybe you snap at loved ones, cry at the slightest rejection, or get “too excited” and are told to dial it down.

 • You feel overwhelmed or burned out by everyday life, but also like you can’t relax and sit still.

-• You get angry or spiral into shame when someone calls you “forgetful”, “scatterbrained,” or “lazy”, because no one sees how hard you’re trying.
+• You get angry or go into a shame spiral when someone calls you “forgetful”, “scatterbrained,” or “lazy”, because no one sees how hard you’re trying.

-If these experiences feel familiar, you might be living with ADHD (Attention-Deficit/Hyperactivity Disorder)—sometimes formerly known as ADD (Attention Deficit Disorder).
-If that’s the case, I get it.
+If these experiences feel familiar, I get it.
 I know how much it hurts when other people misinterpret your actions and assume it’s a character flaw, rather than a legit neurological difference.

 Sometimes ADHD doesn’t look like the old Dennis the Menace stereotype, so we don’t even know we have it and just assume there’s something wrong with us.
 But ADHD can look wildly different in adults—and if it’s gone undiagnosed, it can quietly wreak havoc on your relationships, career, confidence, and self-esteem.